DeLuks2006/Code-from-Black-Hat-Python/README.md

 # Code-from-Black-Hat-Python

 ## This Repo is full of Code from the book "Black-Hat-Python" from Tim Arnold.
+   The Book "Black Hat Python" from Tim Arnold is a begginner friendly book that features alot of  pentesting projects that are begginer friendly and somewhat easy to understand.
+## Projects
-## I'll maybe also add a few other projects here but for now it's just the code from the Book
+###### I'll maybe also add a few other projects here but for now it's just the code from the Book :+1:

 So far: